mvexel/OSMQualityMetrics/README.md

 - `userstats.csv` : User breakdown

 For UserStats.js the output will be:
-- `userstats.csv` : User breakdown
+- `userstats.csv` : Historical user breakdown

 Sample output files are included in the `example-output` directory